This is a manifesto of sorts.

 Once the newbie gains tapered off, I got anxious.
 I didn’t have a wise old mentor for perspective…actually, I did but he was unable to say the things I needed to hear in a way that I could hear them.
 Old football coaches don’t always have a way with words!
 I started program bouncing, changing exercises and HIT methods too often, eating way to much to attempt to force muscle gain (pushing with a rope, as I explain it now).
 I got fat, but I didn’t get more muscular.
 I took the job here in Austin at Efficient Exercise and decided I was going to achieve my genetic destiny.

 I came to Austin and, after about a year, I decided to get even “more serious” than I had ever been.
 Methods used included but was not limited to 531, GVT, HST, Westside, Wave Loading protocols (ala Pendelay’s hormonal manipulation cycle), Doggcrapp, Max Stim, Myo-reps, Reverse pyramid, and the ubiquitous 5×5.
 I ate my way up to 220lbs but only had 3/4″ more on my arms than I did at 188, so while being a fatty powerlifter netted me a a 400lb box squat and 455 x 4 on the trap bar deadlift, it didn’t give me more lasting muscle but did give me a pulled erector spinae.
 My levers seemed to improve (good for strength) but it was not sustainable to eat a whole pizza every night to maintain the weight (bad for health).
-After cleaning up my diet and looking toward health and longevity, I find myself smaller than I was nearly 10 years ago.
+After cleaning up my diet and looking toward health and longevity, I find myself leaner but smaller than I was nearly 10 years ago.
 If you would have told me that when I was 19 I would have cleaned out the skull with a .38 special…sorry, manly weapon… M1911, vintage 1945.
 Not really, but you get my point.
+I wanted to be the hulk and am (and always was) built to be a fitness model.

 I made pretty solid gains on once a week training, which in hindsight was fantastic gains given the amount of time invested.
 The fact that all the hours I’ve spent fretting over training, feeling like hammered dog shit, and attempting to fit what a guru/old iron head/ genetically elite individual thought was dedication has netted me no gains over the last 6 years.
 All the “muscle building” exercises made me stronger on those exercises but never made me bigger without eating to gain fat.
 This makes sense because, as any weight class strength athlete will tell you, strength is a skill that you can drive up for a long time without significant weight changes.
 In spite of that I still jump higher than most anyone reading this blog.
 Not a boast but a recognition of how we often pay the least attention to that in which we are best suited.